-This tax, like the previous one, is also federal; that is, it is paid by every U.S. citizen who has a job or has income coming from the country and lives in it, although there may be exceptions.
+This tax, like the previous one, is also federal; that is, it is paid by every U.S. citizen who has a job or has income coming from the country and lives in the U.S., although there may be exceptions.

 Federal income tax ranges from 0% to 37%.
 It is not at all a fixed rate and has several values capable of changing the percentage for each person.
 The criteria established are age, income, and marital status.

-According to the above, the corresponding percentage is also established whether the person must pay the federal tax.
+According to the above, the corresponding percentage also establishes whether or not the person must pay federal tax.

-State Tax is the tax mentioned to the cousin in the text.
-It is 5.25% and must be paid by any resident or non-resident who generates money in the USA.
+State Tax is the tax mentioned at the beginning of the article.
+It is 5.25% and must be paid by any resident or non-resident who generates income in the U.S.

-This state tax, FICA taxes, and federal income tax are deducted from a North Carolina paycheck.
+The state tax, FICA taxes, and the federal income tax are deducted from a North Carolina paycheck.
 If there are further deductions, they may be withholdings for retirement, but they are not taxes.

 Isn’t North Carolina taxed locally?

 The answer to this question is simple: No, you do not pay local taxes in North Carolina because no city asks for them.
-Regardless of what city or town in North Carolina, rest assured that you will not owe local taxes.
+Regardless of what city or town in North Carolina you live in, rest assured that you will not owe local taxes.